AmpliFire004/amplifire.no/about.md

 If you ever want to chat tech, go sailing, or combine the two (floating Kubernetes cluster, anyone?), feel free to reach out.

-Thanks for stopping by — may your uptime be high and your pings be low 🛰️
+Thanks for stopping by — may your uptime be high and your pings be low.